What happens now when your website is launched?

 Google does not trust a business with a gmail or yahoo as email address as much as a domain name email.
 Anyone can register a gmail today, and just be gone tomorrow with all the money they managed to get hold of.
 Whereas, your domain name, is always registered to a business or a person and gives higher credibility.
 The domain name .com.au is very good, as you have to be registered ABN to have that.

 Do you have good contact details and not just an email?
 You need to have that for good SEO!

-Is your email you email domain name? for example: email@example.com instead of firstname.lastname@example.org?
-You need to have that for good SEO!
+Is your email your email a domain name email?
+For example: email@example.com instead of firstname.lastname@example.org?
+You should definitely have this for good marketing of your website / business and it is much better for your SEO!

 Links to your website